Talljack/talljack-eslint-config/README.md

 ### Vue3

-To use Vue3 eslint config, you can turn it on.
+To use the Vue3 eslint config, you can turn it on.

 ```typescript
 // eslint.config.js